Purplelume/Employee-tracker/README.md

 ![License Badge](https://shields.io/badge/license-MIT-blue)

 ## Description
-This project is about creating a simple SVD logo with javascript.
+This project is about creating an employee database and tracking actions related.

 ### Table of Contents:
 * [Installation](#installation)